mzimbres/redis-cli-comp/README.md

   - TODO: Talk about multiplexing and pipelining.

+## TODO

-TODO: Time to compile, number of lines of code.
+  - Compare time to compile and number of lines of code.
+  - Test redigo.

 ## Results